 The double observer method was useful to determine differences in the detection probabilities and incorporated these probabilities in estimating the total population of a rare species such as Cheilinus undulatus.
-This method also enabled estimation of individual observer's probability of detection by utilizing both observer's data (Nichols and others 2000).
+This method also enabled estimation of individual observer's probability of detection by utilizing both observer's data (Nichols et al. 2000).
 Although used mostly on avian population survey, we have demonstrated its utility in assessing a rare fish of interest especially for conservation purposes.
-Reef independent double observer method relies mostly on visual counts which is prone to violating the "independence" of the observation in situations where one observer will get visual cue from the other observer when a species of interest is being detected (Nichols and others 2000, Alldredge and others 2006) (i.e. writing data on the slate or getting angle reading on the fish location).
+Reef independent double observer method relies mostly on visual counts which is prone to violating the "independence" of the observation in situations where one observer will get visual cue from the other observer when a species of interest is being detected (Nichols et al. 2000, Alldredge et al. 2006) (i.e. writing data on the slate or getting angle reading on the fish location).
 This can be minimized by simply agreeing a priori that when one observer was seen writing and detected the fish thereafter will not log that sighting event.
-Various methods that addresses minimizing and correcting sampling biases and errors such as distance (Buckland and others 2001), doubleobserver (Nichols and others 2000), double-sampling (Anderson 2001, Bart and Earnst 2002), and removal method (Farnsworth and others 2002) have various limitations.
+Various methods that addresses minimizing and correcting sampling biases and errors such as distance (Buckland et al. 2001), double-observer (Nichols et al. 2000), double-sampling (Anderson 2001, Bart and Earnst 2002), and removal method (Farnsworth et al. 2002) have various limitations.
 What is critical is that the sampling design is appropriate for each method's assumptions and that conclusions be drawn are within the bounds of these assumptions.
 Estimating detection probabilities has not been previously applied in coral reef fish surveys.
 We have demonstrated that C. undulatus may have some detection and habitat related issues resulting in a general perceived low abundance and sighting frequency.

-Dependent variable Independent variable Beta t(51) p-level

-Intercept -1.879 0.066

-Abundance Sighting distance 0.765 7.459 0.000

-Lengthtransect 0.255 2.704 0.009

-Wave action -0.126 -1.244 0.219
+Dependent variable Independent variable Beta t(51) p-level Intercept -1.879 0.066 Abundanaa Sighting {distance} 0.765 7.459 0.000 Abundance Length {transect} 0.255 2.704 0.009 Wave action -0.126 -1.244 0.219

-Table 2 Forward step-wise multiple regression of survey specific andenvironmental factor that affect abundance estimation of C. undulatus.
+Table 2.
+Forward step-wise multiple regression of survey specific and environmental factor that affect abundance estimation of C. undulatus.